justmoon/constitute/README.md

 * `Instance` - The default resolver.
 Resolves the dependency immediately and provides it as the value
 * `Lazy` - Provides a function which resolves the dependency when called, returning the value
-* `All` - Provides an array of all values bound to the provided key (see *Binding* below)
+* `All` - Provides an array of values for all dependencies bound to the provided key (see *Binding* below)
-* `Optional` - Injects an instance of a class only if it already exists in the container; null otherwise.
+* `Optional` - Injects a value only if the dependency already exists in the container; `undefined` otherwise

 ### Constitutors

 You can also change how your dependencies are instantiated.
-There are two built-in policies:
+There are three built-in policies:

 * `Singleton` - The default.
-Your dependency is called with the `new` keyword and the resulting value is reused as a singleton within the same injection container.
+Your dependency is instantiated once per container.
 * `Global` - Like a singleton, except the same instance is used even across containers. **Warning: Use of globals is generally discouraged.
-According to some, globals are ok for some very specific use cases, such as clocks and loggers.**
+According to some, globals are ok for very specific use cases, such as clocks and loggers.**
-* `Transient` - Your dependency is called with the `new` keyword every time it is resolved.
+* `Transient` - Your dependency is instantiated every time it is resolved.

 To use a different constitutor, simply return it from the `constitute` method: